idiazroncero/huesos/src/docs/01-index.md

 - __Mobile-First__
   We use the mobile-first approach to @media queries and responsive web design.
 This results, amongst other things, on all of our @media queries being open-ended (they don't set a `max-width`).
   Breakpoint helper classes always follow this principle and work by larger breakpoints overriding smaller ones.

+- __(Almost) everyhting is born as a mixin__
+  Huesos provides a set of class names but its core functionality should be able to work the same without enforcing any namint strategy.
+That's why classes usually implement mixins, and (almost) all the functionality is abstracted to the mixin.

 - __All separator borders are solid.__